PreSales & Sales Career Coaching

 • Handling objections: Tech sales reps work closely with the product development and customer support teams to address any concerns the client may have.

-Key Skills for Tech Sales
+Key Skills Needed for Tech Sales Positions

 Different tech sales roles have distinct requirements.
 However, candidates with the following skills often succeed in the tech sales industry:

-• Problem-solving skills: Tech sales experts should be able to find solutions for client's problems.
+• Problem-solving skills: Tech sales experts should be able to find solutions for clients' problems.

 • Sales acumen: A candidate with solid sales experience and knowledge of the sales process usually stands out.
 They can close deals and meet quotas effectively.